 In intercultural music making, the development of a shared voice is a central challenge (see further Nguyễn & Östersjö, 2019; Östersjö, 2020).
-This chapter seeks to trace the artistic processes of negotiating voice in the rehearsals and the concert performances that followed, with particular interest in how this work eventually led to the making of Signal in Noise (The Six Tones, 2013), an album recorded in Hà Nội in April 2010, in which idiomatic Vietnamese and “self-idiomatic” improvisational practices came together.
-An important feature of the album was also that it was built on many guest appearances from the music scene in Hà Nội, and various leading artists from the experimental and traditional music scene also contributed, always with very little, or no, opportunity for rehearsal.
-When recording the album, it became apparent that The Six Tones had established a shared voice which seemed to enable the group to function as a platform for intercultural collaboration.
+This chapter seeks to trace the artistic processes of negotiating voice in the rehearsals and the concert performances that followed, with particular interest in how this work eventually led to the making of Signal in Noise (The Six Tones, 2013), an album recorded in Hà Nội in April 2010, in which idiomatic Vietnamese and “self-idiomatic” (Bullock, 2010) improvisational practices came together.
 Here we will offer an analysis of this artistic development, and the role which the listening practice of stimulated recall may have had in this process.

 Coding and Re-coding the Recordings

 In 2009, The Six Tones became part of an international artistic research project called (re)thinking Improvisation, its role being to complete a subproject on the use of improvisation in intercultural collaboration, but also, in the context of traditional Vietnamese music.
 Hence, when gathering after the tour to review the documentation from rehearsals and concert performances, collected in March and April of 2009, the ensemble’s focus was on improvised sections of the music.
 This entailed compositions which rested substantially on improvisation, or the study of improvised introductions, the Rao, in traditional Vietnamese pieces.
-It also included some examples of performances that would seek to weave free improvisation together with performance of traditional Vietnamese music, as in performances of Tứ Đại Oán (introduced above).
+It also included some examples of performances that would seek to weave free (or “self-idiomatic”) improvisation together with performance of traditional Vietnamese music, as in performances of Tứ Đại Oán (introduced above).
 All sequences from recordings of both rehearsals and performances that featured improvisation in pieces like these were identified and parsed into separate clips for careful analysis.
 Stimulated recall sessions were set up, often organized in pairs, but sometimes in groups of three, depending for instance on the need for translation in the verbal interactions between performers, using these clips as sources.
 Indeed, a fundamental challenge for the team in making this analysis was that of working in a second or third language for the coding of qualitative data.
 Translation between Vietnamese and English was frequently necessary, and fluency varied between the participants—Ngô Trà My being the least fluent in English, and Thủy sometimes playing the role of interpreter from Vietnamese—as well as responding to the stimuli.
 Linguistic differences made the analysis also into a constant reconsideration of nuance in the various languages: Vietnamese, Swedish, and English.